wso2/docs-ei/en/micro-integrator/docs/develop/debugging-mediation.md

 # Debugging Mediation

+Once you have [build and run](#testing-build-and-run-the-integration) your integration solution, you may encounter errors and identify the required modifications for your artifacts.

+Use the [mediation debugging](../use-cases/tasks/sequences/debugging-mediation.md) feature in WSO2 Integration Studio to troubleshoot errors.

 Message mediation mode is one of the operational modes of the ESB profile where the ESB profile functions as an intermediate message router.
 W hen operating in this mode, i t can filter, transform, drop or